 Below you can see the G900 and SX260 HS sensor size comparison.

-Ricoh G900 and Canon SX260 HS have sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
+Ricoh G900 and Canon SX260 HS have the same sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
 On the other hand, since Canon SX260 HS has 68% larger pixel area (2.34µm2 vs 1.39µm2) compared to Ricoh G900, it has larger pixel area to collect light hence potential to have less noise in low light / High ISO images.